conorriches/website/content/blog/access-control.md

 You will need:
 * [Barrier block connector blocks](https://thepihut.com/products/barrier-terminal-blocks)

-To interface with the real world can be frustrating when the real world is dirty, and wires get pulled.
+To interface with the real world can be frustrating when the real world is dirty, and things can move about which can damage delicate wires.
 To solve this problem, I've used barrier blocks so that all wiring inside the main unit is connected carefully, and then when installed, only the other side of the barrier block screws are used.
-This way if wires get pulled, it won't rip apart the more delicate connections on the boards.
+This way if wires get moved, it won't rip apart the more delicate connections on the boards.

-Adding labels to the barrier blocks will help with installing and maintaining as it's clear what each pin does.
+I've also added labels to the barrier blocks which help with installing and maintaining, as it's clear what each pin does.

 Important Note!
-If you aren't buffering the GPIOs, which provides a degree of protection from overvoltage, it's essential you label and are careful when connecting items.
+If you aren't buffering the GPIOs, which provides a degree of protection from over voltage, it's essential you label and are careful when connecting items.

-<div style="clear:both"></div>

 ### Raspberry Pi
 ![GPIO pins annotated with what is connected](./../images/access-control/pins.png)